pmunts/libsimpleio/README.md

 -   9 January 2019 -- Continued working on the Ada Remote I/O code.
 Continued working on the Pascal Remote I/O code.
 Compiling Pascal Remote I/O client programs on Windows is now supported.
 -   16 January 2019 -- The C wrapper function source files have been moved to the `c/` subdirectory.
 The source code is now published on [GitHub](https://github.com) at <https://github.com/pmunts/libsimpleio>.
 The old repository at <http://git.munts.com> (which actually just mirrors a private Subversion repository and then pushed to GitHub) will be maintained, but you should clone from GitHub, which will be *much* faster.
+-   8 February 2019 -- Reworked PWM device handling for the Linux 4.19 kernel.
+Cleaned up some stale links and commands in the user manual.
+Cleaned up some loose ends in the [MY-BASIC](https://github.com/paladin-t/my_basic) bindings and example programs.

 Documentation
 -------------